binocarlos/biro/README.md

   // ... your other reducers here ...

   // we use 'biro' as the top-level state name
-  // if you change this, you must set the 'statename' property of forms
+  // if you change this, you must set the 'reducername' property of forms
   biro: formReducer
 }
 const reducer = combineReducers(reducers)